 As I mentioned in Part One: The Room, the Royal Oak’s remote location added to its character and atmosphere.
 Is it also possible that it added to the types of ghosts that walked the halls there?
 In part two, we talk about...

-Not everybody experienced him.
-Naturally, there were some who were sceptical of his very existence.
+Of course, not everybody saw the highwayman, and naturally, there were some who were sceptical of his existence.
 For some, only seeing leads to believing.
 Today’s story concerns one such individual.

 The pub itself was a big old place, and on weekends it was a nightclub.
-Despite its location, at weekends, it would be packed.
-Due to these factors the pub required a large cleaning staff.
-A cleaning staff who, when not working hard to get the place ready for the next round of visitors, told tall tales of ghosts and hauntings to newer, less experienced colleagues.
+Despite its isolated location, at weekends, it would be packed.
+Due to these factors the pub required a large cleaning staff - a cleaning staff who, when not working hard to get the place ready for the next round of visitors, told tall tales of ghosts and hauntings to newer, less experienced colleagues.

 “What’s wrong with you?
 You look awful.”

-She was met with a stunned silence until somebody finally asked, “Why not?”
+She was met with a stunned silence until Sue, one of the newer, uninitiated cleaners finally asked, “Why not?”

 “Come with me.”
-One of the longer-serving members led her through to the stairs.
+Mandy, one of the longer-serving members led her through to the stairs.
 They stood side by side at the foot of the stairs looking up.

 After a few seconds, there came a sound.
 A heavy plodding footfall on the stairs.
-Her face too drained of colour.
+One foot normal, the other, the clump of a wooden leg.
+Sue’s face drained of colour.
 It was her turn to tremble.

-Needless to say, the new cleaner never made fun of Pegleg again.
+Needless to say, Sue never made fun of the highwayman again.

-So what about Pegleg?
+So what about the highwayman?
 One of the more popular theories about ghosts is that they are stuck between our physical world and the afterlife, usually because of some unexpected, shocking or violent end.
 The theory is that these poor souls wander around as spirits, unaware of their physical demise.
-If his appearance was anything to go by, could it have been Pegleg was a highwayman?
+If his appearance was anything to go by, could it have been that this ghost was once a highwayman?
 A dangerous life for anyone.
-Could it be that Pegleg was stuck between this life and the next?
+Could it be that he was stuck between this life and the next?
 And if you visited the site where the pub once stood, could it be that he’s there still, or has he moved on, looking for somewhere new?

 Next time in True Ghost Stories, we leave the Royal Oak for a little while and move to the Hotel where I experienced my first ever real life ghost sighting!